mcastling/mcastling.github.io/NUItutorials/visuals.md

 The `VisualMap` class encapsulates properties for visual size and offset, depth index, shader, 'mix color', opacity etc. as well as the [Transform map](#visualtransform) of a visual.

-Here is part of the `ColorVisual` VisualMap
+Here is part of the `ColorVisual` derived class

 ~~~{.cs}
    public class ColorVisual : VisualMap